Restoring a Historic Building’s Foundation

 - Retain Original Appearance – Work to stabilize and conserve the property will be physically and visually compatible with the restoration period and documented for future research.

-- Use Original Materials – Materials, features, and finishes characteristic from other historical periods will be documented prior to their alteration or removal.
+- Use Original Materials – Materials, features, and finishes characteristic from other historical periods will be documented before their alteration or removal.

 - Use Original Craftsmanship – Distinctive materials, features, finishes, construction techniques, and craftsmanship of the restoration period will be preserved.